 Moldova has been a YPT staple for a number of years.
 We run a minimum of 6 tours there annually and have pioneered adventure travel into the darkest corners of the country whilst gaining some incredible experiences in the process.

 However, Moldova gets a bad rap; it’s no secret that this is the poorest and least-visited country in Europe.
-Mass Soviet architecture, bizarre customer service and grumpy babushkas tend to scare off the average backpacker used to Paris or Rome, but for YPT-style adventure travellers, this country is a full of surprises!
+Mass Soviet architecture, bizarre customer service, and grumpy babushkas tend to scare off the average backpacker used to Paris or Rome, but for YPT-style adventure travelers, this country is full of surprises!

 A Melting Pot of Cultures